Jbleezy/BO2-Reimagined/README.md

 ### Zombie Shield
 * Added shield health bar on HUD
 * Awards points for kills and damage
+* Can be repaired at buildable table (same cost as purchase cost)
 * Can be destroyed by player damage when deployed
 * Destroyed sound plays when player is holding
 * Deployed damage sound plays on shield instead of player